One last push: Moreira’s Sha Tin swansong to be followed by freedom

 “I have learned a lot from John, and I really hope I can retain a friendship with him because he is such a lovely person and I respect him very much.
 He is a man that I learned a lot from and I will keep a friendship with him as long as I can.”

-Moreira and Size celebrate Beat The Clock's win in the G1 Centenary Sprint Cup.
+Joao Moreira and John Size celebrate Beat The Clock's win in the G1 Centenary Sprint Cup.
 (Photo by Getty Images)

 Most of all, there are no hard feelings for Moreira, and the time and space of being back home with loved ones in Brazil for two months has already provided perspective.
 “Everything that has happened already looks different, just another chapter to the story, just part of it, the cycle,” he said.